cityucs5351/CartoonCodec/README.md

 [![IMAGE ALT TEXT](https://github.com/user-attachments/assets/2b86f149-3054-4f40-a83c-42c60dc46b0b)](https://github.com/user-attachments/assets/2b86f149-3054-4f40-a83c-42c60dc46b0b)

-## 6. Visual results of the Ablation study (Fig. 11 of the initial manuscript)
+## 6. Visual results of the Ablation study

 To analyze (1) the visual examples of three variants of our CartoonCodec scheme and (2) the disentangled poses and expressions of these variants on the Pixar control case, we present the following results.
 For clearer observation of the experimental results, the corresponding videos are provided in downloadable MP4 format.